sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 ## Exporting Textures from Other Programs - Mari, Zbrush, Photoshop

 As long as the names follow this naming convention they can be exported from any program: Photoshop, Mari, or even Zbrush for a normal or displacement map derived from a sculpt.

+## Normal and Displacement Maps

-Note that only a modeling program like Zbrush can derive a displacement or normal map from a sculpt.
+Normal and Displacement maps are not included in our [Substance texture export template](Substance.md).
+This is because only a modeling program like Zbrush can derive a displacement or normal map from a sculpt.
 Paint programs like Substance or Mari cannot because they are not modeling programs.
 Substance or Mari when they generate a normal map are simply converting a 2D hight map into the normal map format, not deriving it from a 3D sculpt.
 The same is true for displacement maps in Substance which are simply height maps (i.e. bump maps) used as displacement, as opposed to a displacement map derived from a sculpt.

 ## Using the GUI